Radiation tolerance of online trigger system for COMET Phase-I: Analysis and Results

 \section{Analysis and Results}

-This section outlines the resulting error rates observed in each section of the COTTRI FE board.
+This section outlines the resulting cross sections observed in each section of the COTTRI FE board.
 One key observation critical to performance was that no permanent errors or damage were observed in any region of the COTTRI FE board throughout this study.